paramraghavan/sparksql-awsglue/iceberg/snowflak-to-iceberg.md

-It is completely understandable that you are looking into this.
 Snowflake is an incredibly powerful engine, but performing heavy, continuous CRUD operations (like massive MERGE statements and full table reloads) can burn through compute credits fast, and the storage markup adds up.